logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/clone_repo.md

 ### Symlink errors
 Git repositories with symlinks are not yet supported, therefore cloning repositories with symlinks will fail.
 You can create a separate branch to remove the symlinks, and clone from this branch.

-## Conclusion
+## Going Further

-In this guide you learned how to clone a Git repository.
 You can now start [Jupyter](../jupyter/python_notebook.md) from the cloned git repository path to work with the files.